cert-manager/cert-manager/design/release-notes/release-0.9/draft-release-notes.md

 additional container with their debug utilities to the pod's namespace.

 ### CSRs in Order Resources now PEM Encoded
-CSRs in Order resources have previously been erroneously DER encoded however has now been changed to be correctly PEM encoding.
-Current orders that were created from a previous version of cert-manager will fail to validate and so will be recreated.
+CSRs in Order resources have previously been incorrectly DER encoded due to an error in implementation.
+This has now been corrected to PEM encoding.
+Current orders that were created with a previous version of cert-manager will fail to validate and so will be recreated.
 This should resume the order normally.

 ## Changelog
 ### General